technohippy/red-grape/README.md

-# RedGrape - Extremely Simple Graph DB
+# RedGrape - Extremely Simple GraphDB

 RedGrape is an on-memory graph database written in ruby.